ginolhac/mapDamage/README.md

 2. Install the python package pysam 0.6
 Download the tarball archive:
 > [http://code.google.com/p/pysam/downloads/list][]
-and follow instructions in the INSTALL text file.
-It is important installing the specific version pysam 0.6 since we had issues with the newer versions.
-It is recommend to check if the pysam installation seems okay before proceeding with
+Untar the downloaded tar file and follow instructions in the pysam-0.6/INSTALL text file.
+It is important installing the specific version pysam 0.6 since we had issues with
+newer versions.
+It is recommend to check if the pysam installation seems okay before proceeding with the following command
 > `python -c "import pysam"`
 If nothing appears then proceed.

 3. To install R, follow the instructions available at (with installers/packages available for all major operating systems) [http://www.r-project.org/][R].

+Note if steps 4-6 fail for some reason then it is possible to utilize mapDamage without the statistical function.

 4. Install the missing R packages by running in a R console and selecting a CRAN mirror: